 QUANTA provides a convenient schedule due to its unique nature.
-You will register for three distinct classes (an English course, a humanities course and a critical thinking course), which meet from 9:30 -12:20 on Monday and Wednesday with an online component.
+You will register for three distinct classes (an English course, a humanities course and a critical thinking course [fall] or political science course [spring]), which meet from 9:30 -12:20 on Monday and Wednesday with an online component.
 Unlike a regular class schedule, you will not move from one class to another.
 Instead, the three classes are integrated into one, holistic learning experience with a common theme.

 What courses are included in QUANTA?